srajan-tibrewal/srajan-tibrewal.github.io/README.md

 ## Visualizing The Gender Gap in College Degrees - Storytelling  Through Visualization

-## Analyzing NYC High School Data - Analysis of SAT scores from New York City Schools And Commenting On Possible Biases Using BaseMap Toolkit
+## Analyzing NYC High School Data - Analysis of SAT scores from New York City Schools And Commenting On Possible Biases.
+Used BaseMap Toolkit for Geographical Plotting

 ## Survey on Star Wars - Data Cleaning and Analysis